 Distribution of Levins’ B (niche breadth) values for selfing and outcrossing Tonella and Collinsia sister taxa pairs outcrossing species (orange) and selfing species (teal) generated from 100 ecological niche model bootstrapped replicates per species run in Maxent.
 Dashed lines indicate median values, with p-values generated from two-tailed test non-parametric Mann-Whitney U test.
 Note: All sister pairs significantly differ in niche breadth.
 Six of the seven sister species pairs show the pattern of the selfing sister with a greater niche breadth than the outcrossing sister.
 For, C. torreyi and C. wrightii, the outcrossing sister has significantly greater niche breadth than its selfing sister.

-wrightii and C. sparsiflora/C. collina) had niches similarity values greater than expected by chance.
-For the other species pairs, we observed no directionality in niche similarity tests.

 Niche overlap graphs (Figure 1.4) highlight the principal component (PC) axes that contribute to niche overlap and the shift in niche centroid of the outcrosser to the centroid of selfer.
 If it is assumed that the selfer shares an outcrossing ancestor with a niche similar to its outcrossing sister, then the arrow will indicate the direction of the niche shift centroid for a species pair.
-Further analysis of PC loadings for all species (Table S1.5) shows that the highest contributing individual EGVs in the first three PCs (accounting for > 99% of the total variance) are bio4 (Temperature Seasonality (Average Annual Temperature Standard Deviation * 100)), bio12 (Average Annual Precipitation), and Elevation.
+Further analysis of PC loadings for all species (Table A1.4) shows that the highest contributing individual EGVs in the first three PCs (accounting for > 99% of the total variance) are bio4 (Temperature Seasonality (Average Annual Temperature Standard Deviation * 100)), bio12 (Average Annual Precipitation), and Elevation.
 The medians and distributions of these variables significantly differ between selfers and outcrossers (Figure 1.5).
-Selfers were found in locations with significantly greater Temperature Seasonality, lower Average Annual Precipitation, and higher Elevation (MANOVA Table S1.3, p < 0.001), which likely contribute to broad scale niche differences.
-Overall, the majority of the EGVs were significantly different between species pairs ((Table S1.5, p < 0.001), Figure S1.3).
-The regression of niche overlap values for sister species pairs on divergence time is U-shaped (R2=0.28), with the youngest and oldest species pairs exhibiting more overlap (Figure S1.6).
+Selfers were found in locations with significantly greater Temperature Seasonality, lower Average Annual Precipitation, and higher Elevation (MANOVA Table A1.5, p < 0.001), which likely contribute to broad scale niche differences.
+Overall, the majority of the EGVs were significantly different between species pairs ((Table A1.5, p < 0.001), Figure A1.3).
+The regression of niche overlap values for sister species pairs on divergence time is U-shaped (R2=0.28), with the youngest and oldest species pairs exhibiting more overlap (Figure A1.4).

+Discussion

+This study is the first to apply SDM approaches to explicitly test for and document a significant relationship between niche metrics and mating system for phylogenetically well-supported sister species pairs.
+I found that, in general, the large range sizes of selfing sister species in the genera Collinsia and Tonella are associated with wider niche breadths and significant niche divergence relative to their outcrossing sister species.
+Analyses of individual environmental variables reveal that selfers live in habitats associated with greater variation in growing season